SeanLF/CSI4107-Assignment-1/README.md

   + **Algorithms**
     Our tokenization and indexing method follows:
       1. To find words, we read the tweets file line by line, splitting each line by white space to initially tokenize words to process them further individually.
       2. Lowercase each word.
       3. Remove any URLs by using a regular expression to identify them.
       4. Remove any symbols from the words.
       5. Stem each word adding the word and its stem to the index only if they aren’t a stop word.

     The query processing is done as follows:
-      1.	convert the query into a tweet, so it can be tokenized into a word vector with an inverse frequency
+      1. Convert the query into a tweet, so it can be tokenized into a word vector with an inverse frequency.
-      2. For each word found, retrieve the tweets with those words
+      2. For each word found, retrieve the tweets with those words.
-      3. Use the cosine vector comparison to compare the query vector and each tweet sharing words with the query
+      3. Use the cosine vector comparison to compare the query vector and each tweet sharing words with the query.
-      4. Order the tweets by rank
+      4. Order the tweets by rank.

   + **Data structures**
   Java Hash tables, Java Lists, and Java Arrays were used as data structures for the robust indexing of words in the tweets.